Moby Doll's impact in scientific research: Echolocation clicks

 Part of Schevill's research involved discoveries about animal echolocation.
-Following Donald Griffin's pioneering work with bats, Schevill was the first to describe echolocation in whales, in his 1956 paper, "Evidence of echolocation in cetaceans."
+Following Donald Griffin's pioneering work with bats, Schevill was the first to describe echolocation in whales, in his 1956 paper, Evidence for echolocation by cetaceans.

 In captivity, Moby Doll did not produce echolocation clicks in daylight.
-In the dark, when he could not rely on eyesight, the scientists manipulated the hydrophone as an obstacle in the water to test the killer whale.
-They found that he, without exceptions, would crash into it if he wasn't producing clicks in the moment; and avoid it when he was producing clicks at that time, or when it was in a spot that was not new.
-Through this experiment, Moby Doll was the first to give proof of the use of echolocation by killer whales.
+In the dark, when he could not rely on eyesight, the scientists moved the hydrophone around as an obstacle in the water to test the orca.
+They found that without exceptions he would crash into the hydrophone when not producing clicks if it was in a new spot; and avoid it when either he was clicking, or when it was placed in a repeated spot that he could remember.
+Through this experiment, Moby Doll was the first to give proof of the use of echolocation by orcas.

 Furthermore, by comparing Moby Doll's orientation with the sound characteristics of the click recordings, the scientists demonstrated the sharp, directional nature of his echolocation, giving support to Kenneth Norris's new hypothesis that the fatty melon of a delphinid might function as an acoustic lens.

-Compared to those recorded of other delphinids, the killer whale's clicks were characteristically produced at a slower rate: either at a steady 2 to 6 per second, or in short, slow bursts separated by a few seconds.
-The bursts were of 10-15 clicks, starting at a rate of 18 per second, and slowing to 6 per second, with the fundamental (resonant) frequency falling from 500 cps to 350 cps.
+Compared to those recorded of other delphinids, the orca's clicks were characteristically produced at a slower rate: either at a steady 2 to 6 per second, or in short, slow bursts separated by a few seconds.
+The bursts were of 10-15 clicks, starting at a rate of 18 per second, and slowing to 6 per second, with the fundamental (resonant) frequency falling from 500 cps (Hz) to 350 cps.

 The duration of a click was between 10 and 25 milliseconds.
 These clicks were narrower-band and lower-frequency than those of other delphinids.